Updated March 31, 2026

 It is often a practical priority for art advisors in Ohio because client claims can arise from inaccurate valuations, authentication opinions, or other advisory recommendations.
 Professional liability insurance helps address those third-party claims and related legal defense costs.

-Ohio requires proof of general liability coverage for most commercial leases, so many art consultants need to show that coverage before signing or renewing a lease.
+Many commercial leases in Ohio require proof of general liability coverage, so art consultants often need to show that coverage before signing or renewing a lease.
 If you have employees, Ohio workers' compensation rules may also apply.

 Pricing varies by services, limits, deductible, location, claims history, and whether you bundle coverage.
-For Ohio, the average annual range in the provided data is $58 to $255 per month, but your quote can vary based on your specific advisory work and risk profile.
+Your quote can vary based on your specific advisory work and risk profile.

 Yes.
 When you request an art consultant insurance quote, be sure to list both office-based and off-site work so the quote can reflect general liability, professional liability, and any property coverage needs tied to mobile property or equipment in transit.